 - small group discussion and activities.

 Participants will be invited to engage their imaginations with the use of textures, colours, music, poetry, prayers—and plain old fun!

-Between teaching times, we encourage mutual support among participants through SoulCare gatherings.
-The small team of facilitators will provide feedback on reflection papers and offer what they teach honestly and vulnerably, sharing experiences from their own current lived experience.
+Between teaching times, we encourage mutual support among participants through SoulCare groups.
+The small team of facilitators will provide feedback on reflection papers and offer what they teach honestly and vulnerably, sharing experiences from their own lives.